GabrielSaber/CarND-Path-Planning-Project/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+The code consist of three parts:

+Prediction line 255 to line 300
+This part of the code deal with the telemetry and sensor fusion data.
+It intents to reason about the environment.
+In the case, we want to know three aspects of it:

+Is there a car in front of us blocking the traffic.
+Is there a car to the right of us making a lane change not safe.
+Is there a car to the left of us making a lane change not safe.
+These questions are answered by calculating the lane each other car is and the position it will be at the end of the last plan trajectory.
+A car is considered "dangerous" when its distance to our car is less than 30 meters in front or behind us.

+Behavior line 303 to line 331
+This part decides what to do:

+If we have a car in front of us, do we change lanes?
+Do we speed up or slow down?
+Based on the prediction of the situation we are in, this code increases the speed, decrease speed, or make a lane change when it is safe.
+Instead of increasing the speed at this part of the code, a speed_diff is created to be used for speed changes when generating the trajectory in the last part of the code.
+This approach makes the car more responsive acting faster to changing situations like a car in front of it trying to apply breaks to cause a collision.

+Trajectory line 334 to line 438
+This code does the calculation of the trajectory based on the speed and lane output from the behavior, car coordinates and past path points.

 ## Tips

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.